kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 We used to talk about WP as a "platform", something to build on top of: it has become a component, something to build _with_.

-I was asked here today to provide a case study, but I've already shared our takeaways from 2014.
-I'd like to take this time instead to look forward, to investigate the place of the API and its interfaces in this new component mentality.
+In January I gave this talk at the Day of REST, where I'd been invited to present a case study.
+I'd given that talk in 2014; instead, I'd like to take this time instead to look forward, to investigate the place of the API and its interfaces in this new component mentality.

 ---
 &nbsp;